netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    The solution is that the supported-timer-values data node in the YANG Model shall be defined as "config true" and shall also be marked with the "immutable" annotation making it unchangeable.
 After this the 'interface-timer' shall be defined as a leaf-ref pointing at the 'supported-timer-values'.

-## UC2 - HW based auto-configuration - Interface Example
+## UC2 - Hardware based auto-configuration - Interface Example

    {{?RFC8343}} defines a YANG data model for the management of network interfaces.
 When a system-controlled interface is physically present, the system creates an interface entry with valid name and type values in \<system\> (if exists, see {{?I-D.ietf-netmod-system-config}}).

-   The system-generated type value is dependent on and represents the HW present, and as a consequence cannot be changed by the client.
+   The system-generated type value is dependent on and represents the hardware present, and as a consequence cannot be changed by the client.
 If a client tries to set the type of an interface to a value that can never be used by the system, the request will be rejected by the server.
-The data is modelled as "config true" and should be annotated as immutable.
+The data is modeled as "config true" and thus should be annotated as immutable.

    Seemingly an alternative would be to model the list and these leaves